Kärcher PrimoFlex® hose 5/8

-PrimoFlex® quality garden hose (5/8").
-50 m long.
-With pressure-resistant woven reinforcement.
-Contains no substances that are harmful to health.
-Bursting pressure: 24 bar.
-High temperature resistance from 0 to +40 °C.
+15 m long, temperature-resistant and contains no substances that are harmful to human health: The flexible PrimoFlex® garden hose (5/8") with pressure-resistant reinforcement mesh and a bursting pressure of 22 bar.

-The PrimoFlex® quality hose, which measures 5/8" in diameter and 50 m in length, is perfect for watering small to large areas and gardens.
+The PrimoFlex® quality hose by Kärcher, with a diameter of 5/8" and a length of 15 metres, guarantees a long lifetime, is very easy to handle and is suitable for watering small to medium-sized surfaces and gardens.
 The three-layer garden hose with pressure-resistant woven reinforcement is free from phthalates (< 0.1%), cadmium, barium and lead – meaning it contains absolutely no substances that are harmful to human health.
-The weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
-The bursting pressure is 24 bar.
-The hose also boasts an impressive temperature resistance of between 0 and +40 °C. We guarantee a 12-year warranty for this garden hose.
-The garden hoses in the Kärcher watering line are exceptionally flexible, robust and resistant to kinks.
-The benefits are plain to see: long lifetime and easy handling.
-Kärcher: The wise choice for your watering needs.
+The material is ideally protected thanks to the weather-resistant anti-UV outer layer and the opaque middle layer prevents any algae formation inside the hose.
+The bursting pressure is 22 bar.
+The water hose is also extremely temperature-resistant from 0 to +40 °C. We provide a 12-year warranty for this flexible garden hose.
+All garden hoses in the Kärcher watering line are exceptionally flexible, robust, and resistant to kinks.

 Features and benefits